Optimized Coefficient of performance of Power law dissipative Carnot like Refrigerator: Introduction

-It is to be noted that the heat engine model incorporating power law dissipation provides the generalized universal nature of extreme bounds on the efficiency at maximum power \cite{pon2, pon}.
-Another notable thing is that the generalized universal minimum and maximum bounds on the efficiency at the maximum power obtained in the power law dissipative Carnot-like heat engines are unaffected by the non-adiabatic dissipation \cite{he, he2, pon}.
-It is therefore very significant to consider a more generalized power law dissipative Carnot like refrigerator involving the non-adiabatic dissipation.
+The heat engine model incorporating power law dissipation provides the generalized universal nature of extreme bounds on the efficiency at maximum power \cite{pon2, pon}.
+Further, the minimum and maximum bounds on the efficiency at the maximum power obtained in the power law dissipative Carnot-like heat engines are unaffected by the non-adiabatic dissipation \cite{he, he2, pon}.
+It is therefore very significant to consider a more generalized power law dissipative Carnot like refrigerator which also involving the non-adiabatic dissipation.
 Hence, in the present paper, a power law dissipative Carnot like refrigerator cycle of two irreversible isothermal and two irreversible adiabatic processes with finite time non-adiabatic dissipation is considered and the co-efficient of performance under two optimization criteria $\chi$ and $\dot{\Omega}$ is studied.
-The generalized etreme bounds of the optimized co-efficient of performance under the above said optimization criteria are obtained.
-To the best of our knowledge, this is the first attempt to consider Carnot-like refrigerator operate in finite time under the power law dissipation regime and optimize its co-efficient of performance to obtain the generalized extreme bounds.
+The generalized extreme bounds of the optimized co-efficient of performance under the above said optimization criteria are obtained.
+To the best of our knowledge, this is an initial attempt to consider Carnot-like refrigerator operates in finite time under a different dissipation regime other than low-dissipation.

 This paper is organized as follows: In section II, the model of power law dissipative Carnot like refrigerator is explained.
 In section III and IV, the optimization of co-efficient of performance at maximum "$\chi$" figure of merit and at maximum "$\dot{\Omega}$" figure of merit are derived and its extreme bounds are discussed.
 The paper concludes with the conclusion in section V.